pivotal/docs-tap/namespace-provisioner/about.hbs.md

     - The list of developer namespaces is managed by the Namespace Provisioner controller using a label selector `apps.tanzu.vmware.com/tap-ns=""`
     - Namespace Provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
     - Namespace Provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under the `additional_sources` section in Namespace Provisioner configuration.
-For more information, see [Customize Installation](customize-installation.md).
+For more information, see [Install Namespace Provisioner](customize-installation.md).

 GitOps mode
 : Gitops mode has the following characteristics